ITI/pcesapps/docs/RunningPCES.md

 The first step in performing an evaluation using **pces** is to develop a model.  **pces** notions of functions and computational patterns are used to lay out chains of function evaluations which in aggregate capture the most significant (meaning here 'time-costly') operations that must be represented, and those operations whose performance is of particular interest as their configuration parameters are changed.

-A TBD companion document will lay out principles and identify low-level details to consider when developing a **pces** evaluation of a system,  here we just point to xlsxPCES as a viable option to express and validate the correctness of a model to be simulated.
+A TBD companion document will eventually lay out principles and identify low-level details to consider when developing a **pces** evaluation of a system,  here we just point to xlsxPCES as a viable option to express and validate the correctness of a model to be simulated.
 Ultimately though, what *run.py* needs is for *simulator/input* to have correctly formated versions of the eight input files identified earlier, whatever the source.

 ###### On executing a simulation run